vdozer/VISC/README.md

-### To Install feh, flameshot, picom and alacritty
+### To Install feh, flameshot, picom, Vim and alacritty